Student Mental Health Advocates, has been at the University of Oregon since 2011. We have created, hosted, and cooperated on several projects.

 2017 to 2018

 What is difficult is to keep people interest in the displays, year after year.
 With more organizations taking notice of displays involving flags more student groups use them to convey a message.
 The executive team this year wanted to do something different, It still used the same flags we have used in the past year, we took out the component involving participation from our community asking people to answer the question.
-Instead we also included Pinwheels, colorful pinwheels that spun as the wind blew past them and their colors were brightened as the sun peaked from behind the clouds.
-The message and symbolism was the same a suicide prevention display for all to see and surrounding the display were the statistics that we have had year after year, updated of course with new information.
+Instead, we also included Pinwheels, colorful pinwheels that spun as the wind blew past them and their colors were brightened as the sun peeked from behind the clouds.
+The message and symbolism were the same as a suicide prevention display for all to see and surrounding the display were the statistics that we have had year after year, updated of course with new information.

 What the executive team decided was that a banner was needed and one was designed and ordered ready for next years display!